Riverside-Software/pct/README.md

 ### What's next

 * Need to assess the quality of your source code ?
 Find bugs, vulnerabilities and code smells ?
-Then try the [CABL](https://github.com/Riverside-Software/sonar-openedge) for [SonarQube](http://www.sonarqube.org).
+Then try [CABL](https://riverside-software.fr/progress-openedge-abl-features-for-cleaner-and-safer-code) for [SonarQube](http://www.sonarqube.org).
 * Working with [OpenEdge WebClient](https://www.progress.com/support/openedge/webclient-executables)?
 Then you may want to use [PDO](http://riverside-software.fr/trial.html) to build and distribute applications in a completely automated way.